Analysis of arbitrary superconducting quantum circuits accompanied by a Python package: SQcircuit: Coordinate Transformations and Hamiltonian Diagonalization

 To represent and diagonalize the Hamiltonian numerically, we must set the truncation number for each harmonic and charge mode.
 For example, if the truncation number of the second harmonic mode is $N$, the $n_2^\text{ha}$ in Eq.~\ref{eq:basis} can take any value from $0$ to $N-1$.

 There are several key ideas associated to our method for the Hamiltonian diagonalization: (1) for the circuits only consist of linear elements such as capacitors and inductors, we show that proper coordinate transformation and basis selection is sufficient for diagonalizing the Hamiltonian, without a need to solve the eigenvalue problem; (2) for the circuits with nonlinearities, we employ the idea of finding and omitting the decouple modes using the Josephson junction part of the Hamiltonian.
 This significantly reduces the dimension of the Hilbert space required for computing the spectrum.
 For example, these decouple modes frequently happen in symmetric circuits such as $0-\pi$ qubit (see Sec.~\ref{sec:SQcircuitIntro} for details).
+Another example of decoupled modes are conserved charges on isolated islands in superconducting circuits that cannot tunnel through Josephson junctions.
+These modes appear in the Hamiltonian with terms proportional to $\hat{Q}^2$ and do not have presence in the Josephson junction part of the Hamiltonian (see Fig.~\ref{fig:charge}).
+Since these charges are conserved, they have no dynamics, and we can remove them from the problem.